One of the common arguments in free software communities is a struggle about the terms “Open Source” and “Free (as in freedom) Software”.

 Every community knows the best about itself, I have nothing against that but I also believe FSF and GNU are more experienced than any of us and every community can benefit from some of these experiences.

 However, I believe FSF and GNU should ask the communities to do an immediate serious action.
-For example, GNU+Linux, as probably most popular software libre in world, lacks some serious stuff.
+For example, GNU+Linux, as probably most popular free software in world, lacks some serious stuff.

 For example, most people still think/believe GNU+Linux is only for professional technical computer users and they have the right to believe so.
 It’s 2020, we can’t ask people to run an